mohammadsakrdev/gym-attendance/README.md

 To manage gym attendance, control enrollment

-# Running the app with socker-compose
+# Running the app with docker-compose

 To start up the containers, we can open the terminal (or command prompt) in the root folder of our project and issue the below command: